kittyschulz/visual_census/README.md

 The goal of this work is to use a fine-grained car model image classifier and object detector on geo-localized images to determine if they can provide meaningful census signals.

 We build a fine-grained image classifier by fine-tuning a ResNet152 image classifier on the [Stanford cars dataset](https://ai.stanford.edu/~jkrause/cars/car_dataset.html).
+A pre-trained object detector from the [TF-Hub module](https://www.tensorflow.org/hub/overview) is used to extract car-type objects from street view data.
+The car type objects are classified by our fine-grained classification model.

 ## 1. Fine-Grained Car Classification